jethrocarr/puppet-howalarming/README.md

 ## Debugging

-If any of the howalarming apps are failing, have a look at their log output with:
+If any of the HowAlarming apps are failing, have a look at their log output with:

     journalctl -f -u howalarming-APPNAME